 Your work authorizations are written on your study permit.
-If you have questions, contact Immigration, Refugees and Citizenship Canada.
+If you have questions, contact Immigration, Refugees and Citizenship Canada or the BVE.

 www.cic.gc.ca

 Important note: New students enrolled at Université Laval may start working on the first day of their first semester.